Director of Rugby

 Wasps fared much better under his leadership the following season, eventually finishing 8th, after a spell in the top four mid-way through the campaign.

 In his third year in charge Young was able to regroup and begin to build a side with his own hallmark for the future.
-This resulted in improved performances and a seventh placed finish in 2013/14 and a sixth placed finish last season.
+This resulted in improved performances year on year, guiding his young side to a seventh placed finish in 2013/14, sixth place in 2014/15, third place in 2016/17 and Aviva Premiership Finalists last season.

 Phil Blake joined the Wasps coaching team ahead of the 2016/17 campaign.